VarunProhit/genShell_Application/README.md

 1. Run the command generator script:

     ```
-    python command_generator.py
+    python main.py
     ```

 2. Follow the prompts to input your context or prompt.

-3. The AI will generate a Linux command or SQL query based on your input.
+3. The AI will generate a Linux command or database queries based on your input.

-## Configuration

-You can adjust the following parameters in `config.py`:

-- `MODEL_TYPE`: Specify the type of generative AI model to use.
-- `MODEL_PARAMS`: Set parameters for the selected model.
-- `INPUT_LENGTH`: Define the maximum length of the input prompt.
-- `OUTPUT_LENGTH`: Define the maximum length of the generated command or query.
-- `NUM_GENERATIONS`: Number of command/query generations to produce.
-- `TEMPERATURE`: Temperature parameter for controlling randomness in generation.

 ## Examples